DSR-RHIT/me447-visualizing-data/README.md

 Tutorials: Starting with R

--   Accessing R and Rstudio
+-   Accessing R and RStudio
 -   [Organizing your files](cm/tut-01_organize-files.md)
 -   [Interacting with R in the Console](cm/tut-02_using-console.md)
 -   [Interacting with R using scripts](cm/tut-03_using-scripts.md)